ktangsali/physicsnemo-sym/docs/index.rst

    :width: 80.0%
    :align: center

-With NVIDIA Modulus Sym, we aim to provide researchers and industry specialists, various tools that will help accelerate your development of such models for the scientific discipline of your need.
-Experienced users can start with exploring the Modulus Sym APIs and building the models while beginners can use this User Guide as a portal to explore the possibilities of AI in the domain of scientific computation.
+With NVIDIA PhysicsNeMo Sym, we aim to provide researchers and industry specialists, various tools that will help accelerate your development of such models for the scientific discipline of your need.
+Experienced users can start with exploring the PhysicsNeMo Sym APIs and building the models while beginners can use this User Guide as a portal to explore the possibilities of AI in the domain of scientific computation.
 The User Guide comes in with several examples that will help you jumpstart your development of AI driven models.

 For Beginners
 -------------
-New to Modulus Sym?
+New to PhysicsNeMo Sym?
 No worries, we will get you up and running with physics driven AI in a few minutes.
 Check out the following tutorials to get started.

 .. raw:: html